 Free action co-financed by the FEMP.

-MEDPELLETS is a project developed by Good Karma Projects with the collaboration of the Biodiversity Foundation, of the Ministry for Ecological Transition and Demographic Challenge, through the Pleamar Programme, co-financed by the FEMP.
+Medpellets is a project developed by Good Karma Projects with the collaboration of the Biodiversity Foundation (Spanish Ministry for Ecological Transition and the Demographic Challenge), through the Pleamar Program, co-financed by the European Maritime and Fisheries Fund (EMFF).

 Ajuntament de Vila-seca